Newark Clergy Sexual Abuse Attorneys

 Hiring a Newark Archdiocese Sexual Abuse Attorney

-If you are a sexually abused victim that was harmed by a clergy member or other religious leader, Rosenfeld Injury Lawyers LLC can help.
+If you are a sexually abused victim that was harmed by a clergy member or other religious leader in New Jersey, Rosenfeld Injury Lawyers LLC can help.
 Our legal team will use our years of experience to ensure you are adequately compensated for your damages through a civil lawsuit.
 Contact our legal team today to schedule a free case evaluation without obligation to move forward.
 As a positive first step, let us discuss your case in a confidential setting.

 Did the religious leader or predator priest sexually molest you years ago, long past the expiration of the state statute of limitations?
 If so, our legal team can sidestep the limiting restrictions on the length of time you have to file a case based on the New Jersey statute of limitations laws.
 Our compassionate lawyers will listen to your horrific story and provide legal advice on how to proceed.

 Our attorneys accept all cases where the predator religious leader is in “active ministry,” was arrested by law enforcement, was placed on administrative leave, is no longer associated with the Roman Catholic Church, has retired from the priesthood, or has since died.